Madison-T/Learning-Platform-Enhancements/CONTRIBUTING.md

 # Contributing to Learning Platform Enhancements

-Thanks for your interest in improving this project!
-Whether you're fixing a bug, writing a new plugin, or improving docs, follow these steps to get started.
+Thanks for improving this project!
+Whether you're fixing a bug, writing a new plugin, or improving docs, please follow the following steps.

 ---

-## 🧭 Folder Structure
+##  Folder Structure

 - `plugins/` — Each SCORM plugin has its own folder:
   - `drag-and-drop-idevice/`